javascriptu/backbone-blogs/README.md

 JavascriptU Backbone Blogs
 ===========================

-# The Course Material For Backbone - Require
+# The RequireJS / Backbone Demo App For JavascriptU Workshop 3
+## For Presentation Purposes Only.
+Feel Free To Extend and Make it your own

 MIT License
 -----------